-The door switch is mounted on the back of the vendor door.
+The door switch is mounted on the right rail mount.
 The control uses the door switch to turn off the refrigeration unit when the door is open, and to switch from service mode to vend mode when the door is closed.
-Pressing the asterisk key () when the door is open, will display a minus (-) sign after the number.